Introduction – Double and Single Rank

-As Upton looked out over the field he had been ordered to charge across, he improvised a new plan.
+As Emory Upton looked out over the field he had been ordered to charge across, Emory Upton improvised a new system.
 The idea was to form his regiments in a three by four column formation, not stop to fire across the field, and charge straight ahead.
+Different than the typical policy of the United States military at the time.
+This allowed adaptation to the topography and improved fire.
 But exactly how did this strategy change military tactics?

 Upton would lead group of 12 selected regiments, about 5,000 men, in four battle lines, three regiments across, against an identified weak point on the west side of the Mule Shoe.
 The salient is now called Doles’s Salient, for Brig.
 Gen. George P. Doles’s Georgian troops who were defending that sector.